aasaam/adms/README.md

 # adms (aasaam distributed media server)

+## Development mode

+This project is under development, and not production ready.

 ## Why

 Scaling and maintain file storage is one the most use case.
 Using AWS/GCS and etc not accessible by all users and some post process of files like converting will be difficult.